Acelerômetros e sensores de vibração

 The low-frequency response of an accelerometer depends primarily on the type of preamplifier used in the measurement setup.

-Transverse Resonance Frequency: Typical values for the transverse resonance frequency are obtained by vibrating the accelerometers mounted on the side of a steel or beryllium cube using Calibration Exciter Type 4294.
+Transverse Resonance Frequency: Typical values for the transverse resonance frequency are obtained by vibrating the sensor mounted on the side of a steel or beryllium cube using Calibration Exciter Type 4294.

 Phase Response and Damping: The low damping of Brüel & Kjær accelerometers leads to the single, well-defined resonance peak plotted on the individual frequency-response curves.